Reported crime in the Waikato region has fallen substantially since the mid 1990s, and remains relatively low.

 New Zealand: Yes

 Other countries/ Organisation for Economic Co-operation and Development (OECD): Secondary statistics from the OECD Wellbeing Report: Safety – Key findings(external link).
-In particular, the OECD findings state that: ‘New Zealand’s homicide rate is 1.2, lower than the OECD average of 4.1’.
-New Zealand ranks only 24/38 on homicide rate but there is very little difference between the higher-ranked countries.
+In particular, the OECD findings state that: ‘New Zealand’s homicide rate is 1.3, lower than the OECD average of 3.6’.
+New Zealand ranks 26/40 on homicide rate amongst the OECD countries.